brunopinheirofreitas/Java/Alura/Alura_Notes.md

 Constructor are not inherited.
 You have to create a constructor in the sonClass, case necessary.

 To use the superClass's constructor/method in a sonClass you have to use the statement super().
 You can create a specific method/constructor in the superClass and use it in the sonClass, as bellow.
-Anyhow, you can just inoke the default superCLass's method/constructor .
+Anyhow, you can just invoke the default superCLass's method/constructor .
+The code *super.* should also bring superClass's methods.

 ```
 public class ContaCorrente extends Conta {